OiNutter/skeletor/README.md

 ###Supplied Templates###

-Skeletor comes with 1 presupplied template but I'll be adding a few more as I have time.
+Skeletor comes with 2 presupplied template but I'll be adding a few more as I have time.

 * `js-lib` Creates a skeleton for a Javascript library.
 This is based on the structure I use for most Javascript projects which is in turn based on the structures of libraries such as Prototype and Scriptaculous.
+* `rb-gem` Creates a skeleton for a Ruby Gem.
+This is based on the structure I used for this gem, which was generated from Jeweler and stripped back and simplified.

 Coming Soon
 -----------